Benetti: Benetti models

 Benetti Tradition is model of traditional yachts built by Benetti Yard.
 With fiberglass hull sizes up to 99 feet, powered by the Caterpillar C18 the maximum speed of Benetti Tradition 99 is 15 knots.

 Benetti Classic is a classical yacht, with a style very similar to those of Benetti Tradition but with a larger hull size.
 With fiberglass hull sizes up to 143feet, powered by the Caterpillar C30 with higher power of 1,650 hp (each), the maximum speed of Benetti Classic is 16 knots.

 Benetti Vision is a more modern style yacht with large measurements up to 143 feet.
-The beauty of this yacht is in the whole atmosphere and nice shape and exterior.
+The beauty of this yacht is in its atmosphere and its shape and exterior.
 Benetti Vision has two main engines of Caterpillar 3508B, with maximum power of 1,300 hp (each).
 This gives the yacht a maximum speed of 15 knots.
 This is a slightly less than Benetti Classic series, but with lower fuel consumption.
-The yacht is very beautiful designed interior with equipment for watersports and fishing.
+The yacht has a designed interior with equipment for watersports and fishing.

 Benetti FB is the last series.
 This is the manufacturer's first series of luxury yachts.
 Some of the names of the yachts built by Benetti in the series FB are called Amnesia, I Dinasty, Wind, Alibella and many more.
 All of these yachts are from the highest level of luxury, comfort and expenses.

 In May 2010, Benetti yachts announced Benetti imagination, which is first super yacht from Benetti's new 47 meter line.
 Imagination is designed by Stefano Natucci and Francois Zuretti.

 In 2011 the company delivered a "Benetti Vision 145"—their 16th.
 It had a specification of 390 tons fully loaded.

 In 2015, Benetti partnered with Henrik Fisker to launch new series of 164 ft super yachts called Benetti Fisker 50.